lblod/harvesting-verenigingen-import-service/README.md

 ---

 ## Validation and correction

-The service will lis
-The service will validate the triples to import and will try its best to correct the ones that it founds invalid.
+The service will validate the triples to import.
+(What defines a valid triple is context-sensitive here; it means valid and compatible with our system.)
-Valid, invalid and corrected triples are written to a file.
+Valid, invalid, and corrected triples are written to a file.

 ## REST API

 ### POST /delta

-Starts the import of the given harvesting-tasks into the db
+Starts the import of the given harvesting-tasks into the database.

 - Returns `204 NO-CONTENT` if no harvesting-tasks could be extracted.

-- Returns `200 SUCCESS` if the harvesting-tasks where successfully processes.
+- Returns `200 SUCCESS` if the harvesting-tasks were successfully processed.
 - Returns `500 INTERNAL SERVER ERROR` if something unexpected went wrong while processing the harvesting-tasks.

 ## Model

 See [lblod/job-controller-service](https://github.com/lblod/job-controller-service)